EcholoN combines service management for SAP and IT services as a central service hub

 In regular workshop rounds, the team analyses the processes and infrastructures for their optimisation potential: "Which processes harbour which risks, which processes can we make more transparent and leaner, and where do we want to change in terms of perspective or strategy?
 How, for example, can a service management process look like in order to map the requirements of day-to-day business in IT service efficiently, in a structured and reliable way?
 And what instruments can be used to support this in a meaningful way?
 These are central questions that we deal with regularly in order to design possible process improvements on the drawing board," explains Manuela Kolodzeizik.
 Above all, the use of two parallel ticket solutions, one for the specific requirements of the SAP world and one for the other IT processes, caused additional work in processing and made it difficult to automate and evaluate the ongoing processes.

 "Although these structures have evolved historically and to a certain extent have their raison d'être, we are reaching the limits of what is sensible and economically justifiable, especially from a perspective and with regard to the necessary freedom for the realisation of necessary process adaptations.
 Therefore, we have decided to consolidate our requirements in a new, central IT service management system.
-In the future, the user should have only one single point of contact (SPOC), regardless of which IT systems are involved in the respective process," adds Fabian Hein, who played a key role in the subsequent selection project..
+In the future, the customer and the user should have only one single point of contact (SPOC), regardless of which IT systems are involved in the respective process," adds Fabian Hein, who played a key role in the subsequent selection project..

 As a specialist in electrical and electronic connection technology, the HARTING Technology Group markets innovative solutions for industrial applications.
 Since its foundation in 1945, the company has developed into a leading global supplier with annual sales of around 672 million euros (2016/2017).
 Visionary ideas, the highest quality standards, state-of-the-art technology and a consistent service orientation still form the cornerstone of the success of the third-generation family-run company.
 In order to ensure reliable, transparent and, above all, efficient IT support for the 4,600 employees in over 44 countries, the group of companies realigned its IT service in 2017 with the introduction of the ITSM platform EcholoN as a central service hub.